 While you might not believe that Tesla owners are in the market for a good bargain, Root does over a heavily publicized discount for Tesla drivers who use Autosteer.
 Why?
 Root has bought into Tesla’s assertion that lower crash rates, thanks to self-steering cars, should translate to lower rates across the auto insurance industry.

 States Where Root Car Insurance is Offered

-As of this writing, Root operates in the following states: Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, and Virginia.
+As of this writing, Root operates in the following states: Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, and West Virginia.

 Click here to find the cheapest car insurance quotes in your state.